AlgoMaster Logo

 We need to design a class that maintains a sliding window of the most recent size values from a data stream.
 Every time a new value arrives via the next method, we return the average of the values currently in the window.

 The window behaves like a fixed-capacity container.
-When we have fewer values than size, we average everything we have so far.
-Once we hit size values, each new value pushes the oldest one out.
-So the real question here is: how do we efficiently track which values are in the window and compute their average?
+When we have fewer values than size, we average everything received so far.
+Once the window holds size values, each new value pushes the oldest one out.
+The problem reduces to tracking which values are currently in the window and computing their average efficiently.

 Key Constraints: